 After dinner, Tyler decided on a wrestling match instead of a movie.
 They were lucky enough to get tickets.
 The show was pretty much as Tyler had expected, a lot of fake kicks, punches, interviews and arguments.Tyler was fascinated by the crowd and wondered why people believed it was the real thing.

 On the way home, he asked Chuckie why Mrs. Saunders had sent him to pick him up, because he always walked home.
 Chuckie replied that BooBoo Anderson didn't drown in the quarry.
 The water in his lungs was chlorinated.
 Somebody dumped him in the quarry after he was dead.
 He had been struck in the head so hard that his neck snapped.
 Those gossipy ladies had gotten Mrs. Saunders so shook up talking about murder that she was afraid for Tyler to walk home alone.

 Chapters 9 - 10: Naps and Secrets Exposed

 Chapter 9: The next day at lunch, Lymie teased him about how he looked and brought him up-to-date on the latest news about BooBoo Anderson.
-Mark Blumberg, the principal's son, and Paul Robbins had told the police that they saw two grubby looking hitchikers walking down the street toward BooBoo's house.
+Mark Blumberg, the principal's son, and his friend Jack Robbins had told the police that they saw two grubby looking hitchikers walking down the street toward BooBoo's house.
 Now the theory was that hitchhikers had murdered BooBoo.